-Texas Military Department (TMD): TMD has an SOC Support Team in Austin.
-TMD has activated (5x) General Support Unit (GSUs) and (1x) General Support Unit Headquarters (GSUHQ) Team in support of the Texas Division of Emergency Management (TDEM) for ongoing Severe Weather and flooding in Texas.
-(1X) GSUHQ is in support of TMD Operations in East Texas.
-(5X) General Support Units (GSUs) are in the East Texas area assisting with damage assessments and POD operations.
+Texas Military Department (TMD): TMD has a SOC Support Team in Austin.
+TMD has released the five General Support Unit (GSUs) and one General Support Unit Headquarters (GSUHQ) Team in support of the Texas Division of Emergency Management (TDEM).
 TMD has activated a SOC Support Team in Austin supporting the Severe Weather Incident.
-TMD has 121 personnel activated in support of 24-0014 26APR Severe Weather.
+TMD has 100 personnel activated in support of 24-0014 26APR Severe Weather.